OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-11.md

 ## 2 Samuel 11:2

-Now at evening time David got up from his bed and walked around on the roof of the king’s house,
+One evening, David rose from his bed and strolled on the roof of the king’s house.
-and from the roof he saw a woman bathing;
-and the woman was very beautiful in appearance.
+From there, he saw a woman bathing, and she was very beautiful.

 ## 2 Samuel 11:3

-So David sent servants and inquired about the woman.
+David sent servants to inquire about the woman.
 And someone said,
 “Is this not Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?”